 Purpose #2 – Reveal the research gap that you’ll fill

-Purpose #3 – Lay the foundation for your theoretical framework
+Purpose #3 – Lay the foundation for your conceptual framework

-The third function of the literature review is to form the basis for a theoretical framework.
-Not every research topic will necessarily have a theoretical framework, but if your topic does require one, it needs to be rooted in your literature review.
+The third function of the literature review is to form the basis for a conceptual framework.
+Not every research topic will necessarily have a conceptual framework, but if your topic does require one, it needs to be rooted in your literature review.

 So, in this case, the literature review chapter would uncover each of the potential factors (based on previous studies about burnout), which would then be modelled into a framework.